 “The Nintendo Labo is pretty darn cool.”

-My daughter has definitely gotten our money’s worth out of this toy.
+My daughter has definitely gotten our money’s worth out of this toy and I appreciate the educational value of the Kits.

 We will probably try out any new releases, also.

-However, if you don’t already have a Nintendo Switch, then I’m not sure it’s worth buying one just for the kits.
+However, if you don’t already have a Nintendo Switch, then I’m not sure it’s worth buying one just to play with the Kits.